imigueldiaz/pride-labeler/README.md

 2. Find the post with the label you want to use
 3. Like the post to apply the label to your profile
 4. To remove all labels, like the DELETE post

+## 🌟 Features

+- Multi-language support for all labels
+- Inclusive and respectful terminology
+- Comprehensive coverage of gender, sexual, and romantic identities
+- Easy to use like-based system
+- Safe and respectful label removal

 ## 💻 Development